bmuhamood/ROR_forms/README.md

 - Ruby
 - Ruby on Rails
 - Rubocop
+- HTML

 ## Getting Started

-To get a local copy up and running follow these simple example steps:
+To get a local copy up and running follow these simple steps:

 - Clone the project from [here](https://github.com/bmuhamood/ROR_forms.git)